 In 60 to 80% of patients, systolic BP is < 90 mm Hg with pulse pressures of < 20 mm Hg, and relative bradycardia is possible.
 Facial and neck swelling and conjunctival edema occur in 10 to 30%.
 Occasionally, patients have tinnitus, epistaxis, bleeding from the gums and venipuncture sites, maculopapular rash, cough, and dizziness.
 Sensorineural hearing loss develops in 20%; it is often permanent.

-In patients who will recover, defervescence occurs; fatally ill patients often develop shock, delirium, rales, pleural effusion, and, occasionally, generalized seizures.
+Patients who recover defervesce in 4 to 7 days.
+Progression to severe illness results in shock, delirium, rales, pleural effusion, and, occasionally, generalized seizures.
 Pericarditis occasionally occurs.
 Degree of fever and aminotransferase levels correlate with disease severity.
 Late sequelae include alopecia, iridocyclitis, and transient blindness.

 Recovery or death usually occurs 7 to 31 days (average 12 to 15 days) after symptoms begin.
-Mortality is 16 to 45%.
+In patients with severe, multisystem disease, mortality is 16 to 45%.
 Disease is severe during pregnancy.
 Mortality is 50 to 92% in women who are pregnant or who have delivered within 1 mo.
 Most pregnant women lose the fetus.